Little Computer

 HEADERS = LittleComputer.h

-TEST_FILES = tests.cpp LittleComputer.cpp
+SHARED_FILES = LittleComputer.cpp

-In the files LittleComputer.h and LittleComputer.cpp, you should implement the class LittleComputer shown in the UML diagram below.
+You will be implementing the class LittleComputer shown in the UML diagram below.

 LittleComputer Class

-Implementation Details
+Implementation Notes

 Variables

 The programCounter or PC represents the instruction that will be executed next. i.e. if the programCounter is 1 and the computer does a step, the instruction at 1 will be executed.
+This should start at 0.

 The accumulator will store the value of the most recent computation done by the Little Computer.
+It should also start at 0.

 Functions